Droid-VM/Virtualization/microdroid/README.md

 For non-pVM, virtualizationmanager creates [DTBO] containing vendor hashtree digest, and passes to the VM via crosvm option.
-The vendor hashtree digest is obtained by virtualizationmanager from the host Android DT under `/avf/reference/`, which may be populated by the [bootloader].
+The vendor hashtree digest is obtained by virtualizationmanager with extracting from microdroid vendor image.

 For pVM, VM reference DT included in [pvmfw config data] is additionally used for validating vendor hashtree digest.
 [Bootloader][bootloader] should append